godotengine/godot-docs/classes/class_camerafeed.rst

 - **FEED_FRONT** = **1** --- Camera is mounted at the front of the device.

-- **FEED_BACK** = **2** --- Camera is moutned at the back of the device.
+- **FEED_BACK** = **2** --- Camera is mounted at the back of the device.

 Description
 -----------

 A camera feed gives you access to a single physical camera attached to your device.
+When enabled, Godot will start capturing frames from the camera which can then be used.

-When enabled Godot will start capturing frames from the camera which can then be used.
-Do note that many cameras will return YCbCr images which are split into two textures and need to be combined in a shader.
+**Note:** Many cameras will return YCbCr images which are split into two textures and need to be combined in a shader.
 Godot does this automatically for you if you set the environment to show the camera image in the background.

 Property Descriptions
 ---------------------